“I slept like a baby!”

 Really?
 You must have been in the fantastic fetal sleeping position for most of the night.
 You were turned to your side and had your legs tucked up, maybe even as far as up to your chest.

 Some mattress-selling sites seem to be under the delusion that there are significant numbers of people who sleep in other ways, like on their stomach, back, or however.
 There aren’t.
 Most people roll around in bed in many sleeping positions.
 A favorite for most of the night is the fetal sleeping position.
 It’s favored by 47 percent of people, according to the Better Sleep Council.
-That leaves a sliver at most who prefer and stay in the other positions.
+That leaves a sliver at most who prefer and stay in the all of the other possible sleeping positions.

-In addition to overeaters, it’s great for snuggling couples too.
-It’s so common that it has its own word: spooning.
+In addition to overeaters, it’s great for snuggling couples too, known as spooning.

 It helps you compensate for eating too much

-Perhaps someone who eats far more than that they need thinks their best friend is some food, at least on some level.
-That pizza, dessert, burger, and fries, or whatever is satisfying on many levels, at least temporarily.
+Perhaps someone who eats far more than they need thinks their best friend is some food, at least on some level.
+That pizza, dessert, burger, and fries, is satisfying on many levels, at least temporarily.

 If it’s a friend, all that greasy food is a dysfunctional friend.
 Together you’re no good for each other.